-Housing Need Addressed: This action would not directly address identified housing needs in most cases, but it would help prevent housing discrimination against protected classes.

-- Population served: Protected classes - Income level: All income levels - Benefits and Burdens: This action is intended to benefit priority populations by formalizing the City's commitment to fair housing goals, better understanding fair housing issues in the community, and by educating City staff, housing stakeholders, and community members about fair housing laws and residents' rights.

-- Housing tenure: For sale or rent - Magnitude: Low Fair housing policy and education will not directly contribute to housing production, but it could provide additional protections against housing discrimination.
+- Housing Need Addressed: This action would not directly address identified housing needs in most cases, but it would help prevent housing discrimination against protected classes. - Population served: Protected classes - Income level: All income levels - Benefits and Burdens: This action is intended to benefit priority populations by formalizing the City's commitment to fair housing goals, better understanding fair housing issues in the community, and by educating City staff, housing stakeholders, and community members about fair housing laws and residents' rights. - No burdens on priority populations are anticipated. - Housing tenure: For sale or rent - Magnitude: Low Fair housing policy and education will not directly contribute to housing production, but it could provide additional protections against housing discrimination.
 It could also bolster the City's focus on prioritizing housing equity and affordability in its housing programs and investments.

-Implementation: 2026 - Ongoing
+Time Frame Implementation: 2026 - Ongoing